jtnystrom/Discount/testData/README.txt

 For Akashinriki, please see the following reference.

 Jayakodi, M., Padmarasu, S., Haberer, G. et al. The barley pan-genome reveals the hidden legacy of mutation breeding.
 Nature 588, 284–289 (2020). https://doi.org/10.1038/s41586-020-2947-8

+For ERR599052, please see the following reference.

+Sunagawa, S et al. Structure and function of the global ocean microbiome.
+Science 2015.